kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/linear-radial-multigradients.md

 **Q2b.** The above code creates a multi-gradient from which point in the canvas to which point?

 **Q2c.** What are the colors in the multi-gradient?
-How are these colors distributed between the start and finish point?
+How are these colors distributed between the start point and the finish point?

 ---